University of Northern Colorado

-West Campus, Bear Mascot Statue.
+West Campus, Northern Vision Sculpture.
 Bishop Lehr Hall is visible on the right, and McKee Hall of Education and Ross Hall of Science are on the left.

 The University of Northern Colorado (UNCO or UNC) is a public university in Greeley, Colorado, United States.
-It was founded in 1889 as the State Normal School of Colorado and has a long history in teacher education.
+It was founded in 1889 as the State Normal School of Colorado and took on its current name in 1970.

-The institution has officially changed its name three times, first to Colorado State College of Education, at Greeley on February 16, 1935, Colorado State College on February 11, 1957, and its current form since May 1, 1970.

 Approximately 10,000 students are enrolled in six colleges.
 Extended campus locations are in Loveland, Denver/Aurora, and Colorado Springs.
+The university has a long history in teacher education.
 UNCO's 19 athletic teams compete in NCAA Division I as members of the Big Sky Conference.